SeaGL/conference-freedom-tools/mailing_lists.md

 ## Free Solutions

+### Mailman

 Mailman 3 just came out, and provides all the features we need.
 However, it does not have a free hosted solution, so it would need to be maintained and supported by a donation or volunteer.

+### Discourse

+[Discourse](https://github.com/discourse/discourse) is novel and powerful FLOSS providing mailing lists and forums.
+Adam [has been using Discourse](https://forums.meteor.com/) for a few months now and highly recommends it.